This page includes information on:

 A legally appointed representative is someone designated by the courts to make decisions on behalf of:

-• A Person Under Disability who lacks the mental capacity to manage or make reasonable decisions about their affairs.
-This representative is called a Personal Representative[6].
+- A Person Under Disability who lacks the mental capacity to manage or make reasonable decisions about their affairs.
+This person is called a Personal Representative.

-• The estate of a Class Member who is deceased.
+- The estate of a Class Member who is deceased.
+This person is called a Representative.

 An heir is someone who is related to the Class Member and may submit a Claim on behalf of a Deceased Class Member where there is no legally appointed representative.